-A data pipeline is a means of moving data from one place (the source) to a destination (such as a data warehouse).
-Along the way, data is transformed and optimized, arriving in a state that can be analyzed and used to develop business insights.
+A data pipeline is a means of moving data from one place to a destination (such as a data warehouse) while simultaneously optimizing and transforming the data.
+As a result, the data arrives in a state that can be analyzed and used to develop business insights.

 A data pipeline essentially is the steps involved in aggregating, organizing, and moving data.
 Modern data pipelines automate many of the manual steps involved in transforming and optimizing continuous data loads.
 Typically, this includes loading raw data into a staging table for interim storage and then changing it before ultimately inserting it into the destination reporting tables.